Newton, Iowa: "Newton's future" and the rebound after Maytag

 After Maytag announced its departure, community leaders and City administration worked together to develop a plan to diversify Newton's economy.
 After the Maytag plant closed, unemployment skyrocketed—rising to almost 10%.
 In 2010, Jasper County had the highest unemployment rate of Iowa's 99 counties at 8.2%.
 However, in the following years, the unemployment rate dropped considerably—down to 5.4% in 2013.
 More impressively, Newton's population did not drop following the departure of Maytag.
 Newton has had a steady population of about 15,000 since the 1960s.

 Between 2007 and 2017, the following companies started in or moved to Newton: Underwriter's Laboratory, Trinity Structural Towers, TPI Composites, Aureon, Walter G. Anderson, the Iowa Speedway, Health Enterprises, Engineered Plastics Company, Pact Manufacturing, Advanced Wheel Sales, and Hawkeye Stages.

 Legacy Plaza, the former Maytag corporate campus, contains eight buildings dating back to the early 1900s.
 The site was donated to Des Moines Area Community College (DMACC) by Reza Kargarzadeh in 2016.
-Some of the space is leased; current tenants include Compass Mortgage, DMACC Business Resources, Thombert, Aureon, Gezellig Brewing Company, Murph & Mary's Pub, CIRAS, Iowa Lean Consortium, Aerocare, MCG and Edward Jones.